Blogging with org-mode

 While hugo server is high performance, it is a webserver with limited options.

-'hugo server' will by default write and server files from disk, but you can
+The `hugo server` command will by default write and serve files from disk, but

-render to memory by using the '--renderToMemory' flag.
-This can be faster
+you can render to memory by using the `--renderToMemory` flag.
+This can be

 By default hugo will also watch your files for any changes you make and